asdf-format/asdf-standard/docs/source/schemas.rst

 References
 ^^^^^^^^^^

-A particular ASDF schemas can contain references to other ASDF schemas.
+A particular ASDF schema can contain references to other ASDF schemas.
 References are encoded by using the ``$ref`` attribute anywhere in the tree.
 While `JSON Schema`_ references are purely based on ``id``, ASDF implementations must be able to resolve references using both ``id`` and